Policies & action

 Oil production

-Saudi Arabia does not plan to end investment in new oil production—which is required to hold global warming to 1.5°C (IEA, 2023a).
-On the contrary, it is aiming to increase oil production to 13 million barrels per day (mb/d) by 2027—up from around 12 mb/d currently (Al Jazeera, 2023a).
+Saudi Arabia does not plan to end investment in new oil production, which is required to hold global warming to 1.5°C (IEA, 2023a).
+While Aramco recently abandoned its plan to increase oil production capacity to 13 million barrels per day (mb/d) by 2027, this decision appears largely driven by strategic considerations rather than a commitment to phase out fossil fuels.
+This reversal reflects changes in the global oil market, including slowing demand growth and increased production from non-OPEC countries, particularly the U.S (FT, 2024).

-Saudi Arabia is betting on carbon, capture and storage (CCS) technologies to reach its climate goals while sustaining its fossil fuel production and exports.
-As of 2022, it only had one operational CCS plant—which is used for enhanced oil recovery (EOR), rather than reducing emissions from fossil fuels (Global CCS Institute, 2023).
+Saudi Arabia is betting on carbon capture and storage (CCS) technologies to reach its climate goals while sustaining its fossil fuel production and exports.
+As of 2024, it only had one operational CCS plant—which is used for enhanced oil recovery (EOR), rather than reducing emissions from fossil fuels (Global CCS Institute, 2023).

 The government has a target to capture and store 44 million tonnes of CO2 annually by 2035.
-Saudi Arabia is in the process of building a CCS hub at the industrial complex of Jubail, which will capture CO2 from fossil gas plants.
-The hub is expected to be operational from 2027 and capture up to 6 million tonnes of CO2 per year from three Aramco fossil gas plants (The CCUS hub, 2023).
+To this end, Saudi Arabia is in the process of building a CCS hub at the industrial complex of Jubail, which it plans to capture CO2 from fossil gas plants.
+The hub is expected to be operational from 2027 and the plans are to capture up to nine million tonnes of CO2 per year from three Aramco fossil gas plants (The CCUS hub, 2023).
+But given the track record of CCS technology so far, these planned capture rates are questionable.

-CCS technologies are not commercially viable, nor are they proven at scale despite large public subsidies for research and development globally.
-Relying on CCS to the extent Saudi Arabia does diverts attention and resources away from cost-effective mitigation options.
-The use of CCS should be limited to industrial applications where there are fewer options to reduce process emissions—not to reduce emissions from the electricity sector where there are cost-effective mitigation alternatives, not least because CCS doesn't remove 100% of emissions from power plants.
+CCS technologies are not commercially viable, nor are they proven at scale, despite large public subsidies for research and development globally.
+Relying on CCS to the extent Saudi Arabia is planning diverts attention and resources away from cost-effective mitigation options.
+The use of CCS should be limited to industrial applications where there are fewer options to reduce process emissions—not to reduce emissions from the electricity sector where there are cost-effective mitigation alternatives, not least because CCS does not remove 100% of emissions from power plants.

 Saudi Arabia is promoting the concept of a Circular Carbon Economy (CCE) to reduce emissions from oil and gas production (Luomi et al., 2021).
 This, however, only addresses a fraction of relevant emissions as most emissions come from fuel combustion rather than oil and gas extraction and processing.
 Saudi Arabia’s CCE plans largely rely on the development and deployment of CSS technologies (Kingdom of Saudi Arabia, 2022).